orbs-network/website/content/ton-vote/header.md

 ---

 # No-code DAO Governance
-# Tool for The Open Network (TON)
+# Tool for The Open
+# Network (TON)

 TON.Vote is a completely decentralized, on-chain  and trustless DAO voting platform built exclusively for the TON ecosystem.
+Official DAO voting platform of the TON Foundation.